georgeilie22/rest_assured_trello_demo/README.md

 # Rest assured demo
-This is a short demo of automating a Trello flow with the help of APIs, automated with java and rest assured.
-This was created for learning purposes.
+This is a short demo of automating a Trello flow throught APIs with java and rest assured.

 ## Authentication
 Make sure you create a credentials.properties file in src/main/resources with the key and token that are passed as query parameters in each request.